nataliagranato/nataliagranato/README.md

+Currently, as a Platform Engineer, I contribute to the construction of Magalu Cloud, the Brazilian public cloud.

-I am a CNCF Ambassador, contributing to Kubernetes and other open-source software.
-I transitioned from the education and telemarketing sectors to DevOps and Cloud Native, focusing on continuous improvement, agile software delivery, vulnerability remediation, and the adoption of best practices for provisioning, configuring, and maintaining platforms.
+I am a CNCF Ambassador and contribute to Kubernetes and other open source software.
+I have extensive experience in migrating applications to containers and packaging for Kubernetes, Terraform, CI/CD, writing technical documentation, collaboration and experimentation.

+My focus is mainly on continuous improvement, agile software delivery, vulnerability remediation, automation and adoption of best practices for provisioning, configuration and maintenance of platforms.
-I have extensive experience in CI/CD, collaboration, and experimentation, having assisted public agencies in automating operations, freeing up time for systemic improvements.

 I promote a culture of collaboration with assertive communication and knowledge sharing.

-Currently, as a Site Reliability Engineer, I contribute to building Magalu Cloud, the Brazilian public cloud.
+My mission is to popularize Cloud Native technologies, helping to build communities such as DevOpsDays Belo Horizonte and CNCF Group Juiz de Fora.

 [Blog](https://www.nataliagranato.xyz) | [Badges](https://www.credly.com/users/nataliagranato) | [Talks](https://speakerdeck.com/nataliagranato) | [Community](https://colabi.io/grupos/kubedevops) | [Projects](https://github.com/Tech-Preta) | [Open Profile](https://openprofile.dev/profile/natalia.granato)